YuqiaoZhang/ComputerScience/Analysis/1_Real_Analysis.md

 Continuous Mapping (Topology) 连续映射(拓扑)
 \[Pugh 2015\] / 2 A Taste of Topology / 2 Continuity / Definition  //preserve sequential convergence
 \[Pugh 2015\] / 2 A Taste of Topology / 2 Continuity / The (ϵ, δ)-Condition / 4 Theorem  //The (ϵ, δ)-Condition
+ProofWiki / Sequential Continuity is Equivalent to Continuity in the Reals
+ProofWiki / Continuous Mapping is Sequentially Continuous
+\[Pugh 2015\] / 2 A Taste of Topology / Exercises / 13  //

 Homeomorphism 同胚 / homeomorphic 同胚的
 \[Pugh 2015\] / Figure 31